silvxlabs/quicfire-tools/paper.md

 # Statement of need

-Physics-based fire behavior models, such as QUIC-Fire, produce high-fidelity simulations of wildfire behavior but present significant barriers to entry due to their complex input requirements and output formats.
+Physics-based fire behavior models, such as QUIC-Fire, produce high-fidelity simulations of wildland fire behavior but present significant barriers to entry due to their complex input requirements and output formats.
 Users of QUIC-Fire must navigate more than 15 interdependent input files, each with dozens of parameters governing aspects like terrain, fuel characteristics, ignition patterns, and weather conditions.
 Manipulating these files manually is error-prone and time-consuming, particularly when setting up parameter studies or batch simulations.